Best 5G routers - Available to buy in the UK

 How fast is 5G broadband?

-At the time of writing, real world download speeds for 5G broadband tend to fall between 100 and 200Mbps on average, which is faster than most regular broadband packages.
+At the time of writing, real world download speeds for 5G broadband tend to fall roughly between 100 and 200Mbps on average, which is faster than most regular broadband packages.
 Peak speeds of almost 1Gbps have been recorded in certain places, however, which rivals the fastest full fibre broadband services available in the UK.

 Can I get an external antenna for a 5G router?